 In 2007, when I got back into cycling, I bought a cheap bike computer.
 One day I was going down my favorite hill, in traffic, and decided I was going fast enough to "take the lane" and ride with traffic.
 I knew I was going over 40 MPH but it didn't feel all that fast.
 When I hit the bottom I glanced down at my bike computer to find my max speed: 52.7 MPH.
 Holy cow.
 That was, and will remain, my fastest recorded land speed record.
 On that descent I pulled into traffic about 50 feet behind a panel truck, thinking they might be safer to follow than an SUV or mini-van.
 What I didn't realize was that, even at 50 feet, I was still in his air pocket.
 In a sense I was drafting him.
 That's why it didn't feel that fast.
 I pondered on that speed all day.
 That was a risk I should not have taken.
 I control my speed much better now.

 Over at the Fat Cyclist blog, Fatty tells about his experience riding in France where one of the riders in his group crashed on a fast downhill.
-That little incident results in multiple fractures for the rider, one of them a compound fracture.
+That little incident resulted in multiple fractures for the rider, one of them a compound fracture.

 In 2010 I found myself head-over-heels after coming into a turn too fast during a triathlon.
 It happens to the best of us. }B^)